Total Motorcycle’s interview with KTM Motorcycle Canada

 Florian: KTM had many successful models in 2004, but the most successful one would have to be our KTM 950 Adventure which was new in Canada for 2004.
 The 950 Adventure is popular with the customers because it offers an attractive do-anything-design at a great price ($18,500).
 To contribute to its success, the 950 Adventure is not only road ready but is also a professionally competitive rally model as well.

-TMW: Out of all KTM's 2005 models, which ones are KTM most excited
+TMW: Out of all KTM’s 2005 models, which ones are KTM most excited about and why?

 Florian: That would have to be our newly changed 2005 KTM 400 EXC Racing model.
 With its broad power band, great top-end performance and optimal traction, the 400 EXC Racing bike is the all-rounder in the KTM off-road program.
 Even though the 400 EXC was introduced in 2002, the new model has been significantly changed to make it even better for 2005.
 KTM is also very excited about the 525 SMR Supermoto motorcycle.
 The 525 SMR is made race-ready in the S1 category, thanks to its super-agile handling, minimal weight, plenty of power and 165 sized slicks.

 TMW: What is KTM currently focusing on in the market and why?